karlseguin/http.zig/readme.md

 * `arena` - an arena allocator that will be reset at the end of the request

 ## JSON
 The `json` function will set the content_type to `httpz.ContentType.JSON` and serialize the provided value using `std.json.stringify`.
+The 2nd argument to the json function is the `std.json.StringifyOptions` to pass to the `stringify` function.

 Because the final size of the serialized object cannot be known ahead of a time, a custom writer is used.
 Initially, this writer will use a static buffer defined by the `config.response.body_buffer_size`.
 However, as the object is being serialized, if this static buffer runs out of space, a dynamic buffer will be allocated and the static buffer will be copied into it (at this point, the dynamic buffer essentially behaves like an `ArrayList(u8)`.